gregr/ina/nscheme/README.md

       continuations
     - When the thread is ready to yield, it blocks while receiving on the channel
     - When the thread is resumed, it will do so by invoking an escape continuation

-- Revise bootstrap.rkt so we can use it for testing

 ### Design improvements